-- We may ask you to sell or mortgage any assets to secure funds to pay the tax, penalty, and interest.
+- We may ask you to sell or mortgage your assets to secure funds to pay the tax, penalty, and interest.

 - We may ask you to secure a commercial loan or pay in full by credit card if we determine that you're able to.

-A benefit of paying your balance in full is that you will avoid penalties and interest that continue to accrue on your unpaid balance until all tax, penalties, and interest are paid.
+A benefit of paying your balance in full is that you'll avoid penalties and interest that continue to accrue on your unpaid balance until all tax, penalties, and interest are paid.

 Payment plans for individuals

 You may be allowed to enter into an agreement to pay your debt.
+To request a payment agreement, log into Taxpayer Access Point (TAP) and choose "Request a Payment Plan."
+(You'll need to register with TAP if you haven't already done so.)
+You'll be asked to provide financial information.
 To be eligible, you must:

-- Be up to date on filing all other tax returns and payments
+- Be up to date on filing all other tax returns and payments, and

 - Agree to avoid any future tax debts